Welcome to the WAVES Laboratory

 Dr. Mize works with the WAVES Emotion Lab as a Senior Research Manager, overseeing much of the research that goes on in the laboratory.

-Jillian Hardin worked as an undergraduate RA in the WAVES Emotion Lab and is currently a Ph.D. student in the lab.
+Jillian Hardin is an associative professor at FAU in Human Development.
+She worked as an undergraduate RA in the WAVES Emotion Lab and as a Ph.D. student in the lab.
 She oversees the Kangaroo Care

 Project, which examines how touch and breastfeeding facilitate mother-infant bonding and the development of optimal physiological patterns in